MasterLufier/Creality-K2-Custom-Macros/README.md

 - Disabled prtouch console flood
 - Max bed temp increased to 140c
 - Heater fan speed increased to full.
 It's ok for heating but you can get best result with my Ultimate Exhaust system https://www.crealitycloud.com/model-detail/67c9f8b07f0b8c17944c377b?source=22
+- prtouch tuned for accuracy \
+!!!REMOVE ALL BED MESHES AFTER INSTALL THIS COMPONENT, OR USE AUTO_MESH WITH ALL BED TEMPERATURES BEFORE FIRST PRINT!!!

 ### tool.cfg
 > [!NOTE]
 > I am not sure about all the commands in this module, as they are the result of reverse engineering and require a lot of testing.